f5devcentral/f5-velos-training/docs/velos_security.rst

-The CLI timeout, and deny-root-ssh settings are both configurable in the webUI.
+The CLI timeout and deny-root-ssh settings are both configurable in the webUI.
 SSH timeouts are not currently configurable via the webUI.
 The deny-root-ssh and CLI timeout options can be configured in the **System Settings -> System Security** page.

 .. image:: images/velos_security/cli-timeout.png
   :align: center